bk1285/rpi_wordclock/doc/doc_general_considerations.rst

 * Hardware requirements:

-  * A (wooden) sceleton to hold LEDs, stancil, RPi, etc...
+  * A (wooden) sceleton to hold LEDs, stencil, RPi, etc...
-  * A stancil providing the letters
+  * A stencil providing the letters
     * Find an overview over the different layouts here: https://github.com/bk1285/rpi_wordclock/tree/master/wordclock_layouts
-    * You can create them on your own: Special plotters can produce adhesive stancils, which you can glue onto a glas plane.
+    * You can create them on your own: Special plotters can produce adhesive stencils, which you can glue onto a glas plane.
     * Consider, that you might need to invert the layout to have the adhesive surface on top to attach to the glas plate.
-    * Possible options for ordering a stancil are:
+    * Possible options for ordering a stencil are:
       * https://www.ponoko.com/ (thanks to StefanCarton).
       * http://www.mikrocontroller.net/articles/Word_Clock (thanks to euchkatzl)
     * Further reading: